-Wherever you live in New York, chances are good that there are great places to eat out nearby, and that your kitchen is really small.
-We know Manhattanites eat out an awful lot โ based on data we put together for our post on the hidden costs of living in New York, Manhattanites spend over $800 per month dining out โ but with a kitchen barely big enough to turn around in, much less cook easily, what choice do you have?
+Wherever you live in New York City, chances are good that there are great places to eat out nearby, and that your kitchen is really small.
+We know Manhattanites eat out an awful lot โ based on data we put together for our post on the hidden costs of living in New York., but with a kitchen barely big enough to turn around in and ย Manhattanites spend over $800 per month dining out โ but with a kitchen barely big enough to turn around in, much less cook easily, what choice do you have?
+Luckily, we have some tips for cooking in your small kitchen.

-Weโve got some ideas to help you use that small kitchen.
-(And we donโt mean storing clothes in the oven or plates in the dishwasher.)
-Itโll help you save money, and in the bargain youโll get to make your apartment into more of a home.
+No, we donโt mean storing clothes in the oven or plates in the dishwasher.
+Itโll help you save money, and in the bargain, youโll get to make your apartment into more of a home.
 Plus, youโll have tasty leftovers!

-(1) You need many fewer tools than you think.
 You have limited storage space.
 Tools that can handle lots of different tasks are the order of the day.
 Which ones?
 Youโll figure out over time what you really need.
-To start, though, you need a cutting board, a sharp chefโs knife (donโt skimp on this), a saucepot and a skillet.
-You should also have a wet measuring cup (an 8-cup Pyrex does double duty as a handy mixing bowl) and ideally a group of dry measuring cups.
+To start, though, you need a cutting board, a sharp chefโs knife (donโt skimp on this), a saucepot, and a skillet.
+You should also have a wet measuring cup (an 8-cup Pyrex does double duty as a handy mixing bowl) and, ideally, a group of dry measuring cups.

 (Photo: Dinner Series/CC 2.0)